acammies/rht-labs-docs/exercises/README.md

 ```bash
 docker run -it -v C:/do500-workspace:/home/tool-box/workarea:Z quay.io/jrigsbee/do500-toolbox /bin/bash
 ```

+<b><span style="color:red">NOTE</span></b>
+> When you launch the container for the very first time, you will be prompted by Docker, as well as the Windows security subsystem to allow read and write access to the ***C:\do500-workspace*** directory.
+Allow read and write access to this directory by entering your Windows username and password when prompted.

 * Once you are inside the container, you can log in to the OpenShift cluster using the OpenShift ***oc*** command-line client, and verify that Ansible is installed:
 ```bash